 A child may have both ADHD and ASD or one or the other.
 There are many effective treatments for both, often in the form of therapies.
-In order to understand the differences between ADHD and ASD, we first need to understand the specifics of each.
+In order to understand the differences between autism and ADHD, we first need to understand the specifics of each.
 In this article, we’ll take a closer look at what it means to have ADHD, ASD, or both.

 Attention deficit hyperactivity disorder (ADHD) is often diagnosed around the time a child begins participating in school.
 The reason is that a child with ADHD may be disruptive in class, which gets the teacher’s attention.